WS#52 6G empowering future robotics

 • Paolo Barattini - K46, Italy

-• Karol Janik - the-MTC, United Kingdom
+• Mona Ghassemian - Huawei, United Kingdom

-eu-Robotics Topic Groups (TGs) involved in workshop organisation
+> eu-Robotics Topic Groups (TGs) involved in workshop organisation:

 Topic Groups and/or Innovation networks involved